-Characteristics of product from anaerobic digestion of cassava waste was evaluated in this study.
+Characteristics of product from anaerobic digestion of cassava waste were evaluated in this study.
 Experimental yields and theoretical estimates were also compared.
 The study showed the feasibility of producing biogas from cassava waste, with substantial impact of starter culture on products yield and properties.
-An average biogas yield of 0.2 and $1.0m^3/kgVS{added}$ was produced, while $1.32 m^3/kgVS{added}$ was estimated maximum theoretical yield, with 60% CH4 content.
-Further studies on influence of starter culture at different ratios on AD is necessary.
-The elemental composition of the digestates were found to substantially reduce when compared with that of initial feedstock.
-About 40-68% C, 36.57% H2, 21.4-28.6% S and up to 94% N was distributed to biogas phase, the remnant in the digestate.
+An average biogas yield of 0.2 and 1.0m3/kgVS{added} was produced, while 1.32 m3/kgVS{added} was estimated maximum theoretical yield, with 60% CH4 content.
+A further study on influence of starter culture at different ratios on AD is necessary.
+The elemental composition of the digestates was found to substantially reduce when compared with that of initial feedstock.
+About 40-68%C, 36.57%H2, 21.4-28.6%S and up to 94% N was distributed to biogas phase, the remnant in the digestate.